puppetmaster886/rn-tourguide-enhanced/README.md

 </TourGuideProvider>
 ```

-> `androidStatusBarVisible` is deprecated and will be removed in a future major release—prefer the new `statusBarOffset` API.
+> `androidStatusBarVisible` is deprecated and will be removed in a future major release—prefer the new `statusBarOffset` API for custom adjustments.

 ### Multiple Tours & Flexible Controllers